Nitrogen Mustard (mechlorethamine)

 Brand name: Mustargen® and Valchlor™

 NM should be applied to a dry skin surface area at a time when it can remain on the skin for at least four hours.
 It need not be washed off after application.
-Hands should be washed after application to avoid trapping in finger web spaces and transferring the compound to other individuals.
+Hands should be washed after application.

 The most frequent complication of topical NM therapy is the development of an irritant reaction (itching or stinging) which usually subsides with a dose or application frequency adjustment.
-Approximately ten percent of individuals may develop an allergic reaction which usually occurs within three to six weeks after initiation of treatment.
-Symptoms include reddening, burning, stinging, or itching.
+Approximately ten percent of individuals may develop an allergic reaction (contact dermatitis) which usually occurs within three to six weeks after initiation of treatment.
+Symptoms of allergic contact dermatitis include reddness, burning, stinging, or itching.
 In severe cases, the skin may develop blisters, like a poison ivy reaction.
-Less frequently encountered toxicities of NM therapy include potential for bone marrow suppression and secondary skin cancers.